jsdotlua/react-lua/docs/api-reference/react.md

 end)
 ```

-## React.lazy
+## `React.lazy`

 <a href='https://beta.reactjs.org/reference/react/lazy' target="_blank"><img alt='React' src='../../images/reactjs.svg'/></a> <img alt='Aligned' src='../../images/aligned.svg'/>

 !!! warning
 	Though `React.lazy`'s functionality is implemented, it may not be especially useful without complete support for [`React.Suspense`](#reactsuspense).

 !!! warning
-	The `lazy` utility is designed an ecosystem where loading modules can be expensive. **This is rarely a concern in the context of Luau projects.** Since `lazy` relies upon a dynamic call to `require`, tooling like type checking may not work correctly.
+	The `lazy` utility is designed for an ecosystem where loading modules can be expensive. **This is rarely a concern in the context of Luau projects.** Since `lazy` relies upon a dynamic call to `require`, tooling like type checking may not work correctly.
 Use `React.lazy` with caution and intent, and only if it has a measurable performance impact.

 Wraps a component in a lazy-loading container that waits until the component is used in a render before calling the function to load it.